 - If your policy includes cover for damage to your central heating system, including radiators

-It’s worth considering each of these factors, but what’s most important to you will depend on your needs.
+While it's a good idea to consider each of these factors, what’s most important to you will depend on your needs.

-Check the terms and conditions of any policy before you start paying for it to ensure you have the cover you need.
+Again, double-check the terms and conditions of any policy before you start paying for it to ensure you have the coverage you need.

 - Electrical failure